Italian wolf

 The Italian wolf (Canis lupus italicus or Canis lupus lupus), also known as the Apennine wolf, is a subspecies of the grey wolf native to the Italian Peninsula.
 It inhabits the Apennine Mountains and the Western Alps, though it is undergoing expansion towards the north and east.
 As of 2022 the wolf population within Italy is estimated to be 3,307 individuals.
 Although not universally recognised as a distinct subspecies, it nonetheless possesses a unique mtDNA haplotype and a distinct skull morphology.

 It has been strictly protected in Italy since the 1970s, when the population reached a low of 70–100 individuals.
 The population is increasing in number, though illegal hunting and persecution still constitute a threat.
 Since the 1990s, the Italian wolf's range has expanded into southeastern France and Switzerland.

-The Italian wolf features prominently in Latin and Italian cultures, such as in the legend of the founding of Rome.
-It is unofficially considered the national animal of Italy.
+The Italian wolf features prominently in Latin and Italian cultures, such as the She-Wolf in the legendary founding of Rome.
+For this reason it is unofficially considered the national animal of Italy.

 Taxonomy

 The modern Italian wolf was first recognised as a distinct subspecies in 1921 by zoologist Giuseppe Altobello, who noted that its colour and skull differed from that of the common European wolf.
 He described the Italian population's skull as being rounder in form than that of the typical European wolf, with smaller teeth closely approaching those of dogs and golden jackals in appearance.
 Altobello's classification was later rejected by several authors, including Reginald Innes Pocock, who synonymised C. l. italicus with C. l. lupus.
 In 2002, the noted paleontologist R.M.
 Nowak reaffirmed the morphological distinctiveness of the Italian wolf in a study on grey wolf skulls from Italy, other Eurasian localities, and dog skulls.
 The results of this assessment showed no overlap in the skull morphology of Italian wolves and other grey wolves and dogs.
-Among the discovered characteristics distinguishing the Italian wolf were its relatively narrow palate between the first premolars, a broad frontal shield, and shallow Jugal bone.
+Among the discovered characteristics distinguishing the Italian wolf were its relatively narrow palate between the first premolars, a broad frontal shield, and shallow jugal bone.
 The study recommended the recognition of Canis lupus italicus.

 As of 2005, it is classed by the third edition of Mammal Species of the World as synonymous with C. l. lupus.
 Nevertheless, the National Center for Biotechnology Information does list and publish research papers recognising its distinctiveness.